Random Subset Averaging: Supplementary Material: Additionally numerical results

 \subsection{MSFE comparison under random covariance matrix}

 In empirical applications, covariates correlations are often complex and unpredictable, motivating our evaluation of model performance under randomly generated covariance structures.
-Tables \ref{tab:polyrhoRA} to \ref{tab:msfemorecovRA} report the corresponding MSFE results for Sections \ref{sec3.2} to \ref{sec3.4}.
+Tables \ref{tab:polyrhoRA} to \ref{tab:msfemorecovRA} report the corresponding MSFE results for Sections \ref{sec3.2} and \ref{app:manyrelevantvariables}.
 Table \ref{tab:polyrhoRA} shows the MSFE results under polynomially decaying coefficients.
-In this setting, RSA.opt performs comparably to its performance in low-correlation scenarios (Table \ref{tab:polyrho0.1}), consistently delivering superior out-of-sample predictive accuracy, especially when both the sample size $N$ and the number of covariates $K$ are large.
-However, under random covariance structures, RSA.opt requires more observations to outperform competing methods, as evidenced by its lower performance relative to RSA.fix when $N = 200$.
-This suggests that while RSA.opt is well-suited to handle complex correlation structures, its advantage is more pronounced in larger samples.
+In this setting, RSA.o consistently delivering superior out-of-sample predictive accuracy, especially when both the sample size $N$ and the number of covariates $K$ are large.

 Table \ref{tab:expRAcov} presents the MSFE results under an exponentially decaying coefficient structure.
-The findings closely mirror those in Table \ref{tab:polyrhoRA}, with RSA exhibiting strong predictive performance, especially in highly sparse settings.
+The findings closely mirror those in Table \ref{tab:polyrhoRA}, with RSA exhibiting strong predictive performance in most settings.

 Table \ref{tab:msfemorecovRA} presents the MSFE result in settings with many relevant covariates.
 RSA continue to deliver the highest out-of-sample prediction accuracy regardless of signal strength, while RSA with fixed parameters is selected most frequently by the MCS test at 95\% significance level.